Frequently Asked Questions for Veterinarians in Horn Lake

 What can I do to protect my pet?
 Heartworm disease is preventable!
 Dogs should be tested annually and before starting prevention.
 Provide heartworm prevention 12 months of the year.
 Prevention is the safest and most cost-effective option, but treatment is available for dogs (although costly and lengthy).
 Cats should be tested before starting prevention and re-tested as the veterinarian deems appropriate.
 There is NO treatment in cats, so prevention is critical and the only means of protection.

-Horn Lake Animal Hospital has safe, effective products available that cater to you and your pet's lifestyle and your budget.
+Horn Lake Animal Hospital and Urgent Care has safe, effective products available that cater to you and your pet's lifestyle and your budget.
 Heartworm prevention should be provided 12 months of the year.